 “You need to capture every available bit of customer information – every time – because you need it.”

 I can’t believe in today’s world that anybody would believe this.
-Still, a recent Aberdeen Group survey found that 59 percent of retailers said they weren’t using social media as a customer service tool, so maybe I’m wrong.
+Still, an Aberdeen Group survey found that 59 percent of retailers said they weren’t using social media as a customer service tool, so maybe I’m wrong.
 Sure, you should use paid search and display advertising where it makes sense – but don’t do so at the expense of your social strategy.
 After all, where do customers go when they want to ask questions, get recommendations, and complain?
 Social media.
-Use Facebook, Twitter, MySpace, etc. to communicate your sales, answer frequently asked questions, and even get customer opinions on new products or services – all for free.
+Use Facebook, Twitter, Instagram, etc. to communicate your sales, answer frequently asked questions, and even get customer opinions on new products or services – all for free.
 More than 92 percent of customers trust social media over traditional ads.
 So get social or get left behind.